nickwang14/nickwangphotogarphy/about.md

 			        <h2 class="section-heading">Fight</h2>
 			        <p class="lead">
 			        I started Muay Thai in 2015.
 I have since won 2 amateur belts with the Thai Boxing Association (USA).
-			        My experience as a competitor allows me to follow the rhythm of a fight in order to capture pivotal moments.
+			        My experience as a competitor allows me to follow the rhythm of a fight in order to capture pivotal moments of <a href="/fight">action</a>.
+I've also been a key part of photographing fight events, check out those <a href="/works"> works here</a>.
 			        </p>
 				</div>
 				</div>